 Zebra pickups

 The colors of the pickup bobbins are mismatched.
-As a final point, the bobbins were first discovered in the late 1950s Sunburst Les Pauls when players reportedly removed pickup covers to improve the sound.
-Anyhow, collectors respect zebra pickups because they signify a vintage guitar’s authenticity.
+Finally, the bobbins were first discovered in the late 1950s Sunburst Les Pauls when players reportedly removed pickup covers to improve the sound.
+Collectors respect zebra pickups because they signify a vintage guitar’s authenticity.
 They’re available on several new Gibson SG models.